 The PirePred server was designed and implemented by J. J. Galano-Frutos, H. García-Cebollada, A. López and J. Sancho, with contributions from J. Fernández-Recio and X. de la Cruz.
 Address correspondence to jsancho@unizar.es

 Disclaimer.
 This resource is intended for research purposes only.
+As indicated, PirePred classification is computational supporting evidence as defined by the ACMG guidelines2.
 The authors are not responsible for its use or misuse and assume no liability or responsibility for any error, weakness, incompleteness or temporariness of the resource and of the data provided.